mgkang0206/adi-sea-project-00/README.md

 - The game must contain the inventory of the store!
 We need to advertise!
 - The game must use at least one hashmap and one try/catch.
 Dianna has heard good things about those commands from her grandson, so I guess we have to use them.
+- Provide instructions on how to play your game.

 ---